 Sources: AAE Endodontic Outcomes Research (2009-2024), JOE meta-analyses on microsurgery vs traditional surgery.
 Individual case outcomes vary by case complexity, prior treatment, and patient compliance with crown placement after RCT.

 A perfect microscope-assisted root canal still fails if the tooth is left without proper coronal coverage.
 Research shows: an RCT-treated tooth without a permanent crown has 3-5x higher fracture and re-infection rate than the same tooth with a properly placed crown.
 Standard AQUA protocol: temporary filling + crown within 4-6 weeks of RCT completion.
-Cost: SAR 2,000-3,500 for ceramic crown after molar RCT, depending on material.
+AQUA's 2026 published range for crowns is SAR 3,500–5,000 per tooth (material and technique determine the exact fee at consultation).
 Skipping the crown is the #1 reason "successful" root canals fail at year 3-5.

 For a simple anterior tooth with one straight canal and no calcification, a competent general dentist or endodontist can achieve good outcomes without microscope.
 For molars (4+ canals), upper first molars (likely MB2), older patients (calcification), or any tooth with prior trauma — microscope significantly improves outcome.
 AQUA performs ALL endodontic treatment under microscope as standard, regardless of complexity, because the marginal cost is low and the outcome benefit is real.